dc-bond/nixos-configs/README.md

-This is the root directory for my linux operating system configuration.
-It contains an ansible script to setup LUKS-based drive encryption and formatting on a virtual machine and my Lenovo T490 laptop in preparation for a flake-based NixOS install.
+This directory contains the entire declarative configuration for my NixOS-based linux operating system.